 You have a few options when it comes to rekeying a lock.

-The first option is to hire a locksmith.
 Yes, it will be more expensive, but you can rest assured that the job will be done professionally and correctly.
 Most locksmiths charge a flat fee for their service and then add on an additional cost for every extra lock that needs to be rekeyed.

 If you are looking for a professional rekeying, but don’t want the expense that comes with a house call, you can take your lock off from your door and bring it to the local locksmith or hardware store to be rekeyed.